 Strong Towns is unequivocally for more capital investment within our existing neighborhoods.
 This is fundamental to who we are as a movement.
-Not only do we believe these investments are critical to restoring the financial strength of our cities, we find most efforts to suppress investment add to the fragile nature of our neighborhoods.
+Not only do we believe these investments are critical to restoring the financial strength of our cities, we find that most efforts to suppress investment increase the fragility of our neighborhoods.
 Without an investment mechanism to renew and improve, these places have only one direction to go: down.
 Decline may be postponed, but it becomes inevitable.

 What did they do that worked?
 Can we do that or something like that?

-The most dramatic thing America’s Suburban Experiment did was to invert the millennia’s-old paradigm of wealthy people living within the core of cities surrounded by poor people living on the periphery (like we still see in many cities of Europe, for example).
-Historically, the most expensive property was near the center of the city, the poorer property on the edge.
-When America worked to empty its cities post-World War II, we temporarily (and at enormous public expense) inverted this relationship -- poorer people now lived in the core of cities which were surrounded by the more affluent -- but we are in the process of restoring the traditional reality as the systems that created the inversion slowly fail.
+The most dramatic thing America’s Suburban Experiment did was to invert the century’s-old paradigm of wealthy people living within the core of cities surrounded by poor people living on the periphery (like we still see in many cities of Europe, for example).
+Historically, the most expensive property was near the center of the city, and the poorer property on the edge.
+When America worked to empty its cities after World War II, we temporarily (and at enormous public expense) inverted this relationship — poorer people now lived in the core of cities which were surrounded by the more affluent — but we are in the process of restoring the traditional reality as the systems that created the inversion slowly fail.

-As things grew, as more people showed up to live in that place, services would increase – because the city could now afford to offer them, how novel – prosperity would increase, and the property owned by the poor person would become more valuable.
+As the city grew and more people showed up to live in that place, services would increase because the city could now afford to offer them (how novel).
+Prosperity would increase and the property owned by the poor person would become more valuable.
 In other words, that poor person would now have some real wealth.

-They could then move further out and repeat the process – only this time with some starter-wealth – or, if things were going really well, they could be the one to tear down the shack and build that two or three-story place that would last a generation or more.
-In other words, this system – however rough around the edges it might have been, and it definitely was – allowed poor people to have some upward mobility and share in the growing prosperity.
+He or she could then move further out and repeat the process – only this time with some starter-wealth – or, if things were going really well, the person could be the one to tear down the shack and build that two or three-story place that would last a generation or more.
+In other words, this system – however rough around the edges it might have been (and it definitely was) – allowed poor people to have some upward mobility and share in the growing prosperity.

 We would also need to change our mortgage system.
 If you are a poor person today and are willing to take on a ton of debt, we’ll let you buy a home and make you an indentured servant to a Wall Street bank – a transaction subsidized in so many despicable ways by the federal government – while we encourage you to continually cash out your equity.
 What our mortgage and banking systems won’t allow you to do is to build a small house, something you could afford, while you work to pay it off and/or add on to it incrementally as your wealth grows.
 And in some states you can't even legally do a contract for deed.

-Want to build that prototypical investment of the upstart, the business front with the home in back?
-You’ll need to change your zoning code in most places, likely over the objections of the neighborhood protectionists who fear they slow decline they experience less than sudden change they don't.
+Want to build that prototypical investment of the upstart: the business front with the home in back?
+In most cities, you’ll need to change your zoning code, likely over the objections of the neighborhood protectionists who fear the slow decline they experience less than the sudden change they don't.

 Then you have the tax code itself which, at the federal level, gives you a larger tax break the more mortgage debt you take on (i.e. the more fragile you become) and at the local level punishes you with a higher property tax every time you improve your property (while subsidizing those who have the same utilities and services but choose to leave their property fallow).